Hugh Robinson (aviator): Biography

-At Kinloch Field in St. Louis, Missouri on March 1, 1912, Albert Berry made the first successful parachute jump, from a Benoist Airplane, designed and built by Hugh Robinson and Tom Benoist.
+At Kinloch Field in St. Louis, Missouri, on March 1, 1912, Albert Berry made the first successful parachute jump, from a Benoist Aircraft, designed and built by Hugh Robinson and Thomas W. Benoist.
 He landed safely on the Jefferson Barracks parade grounds.
 The parachute and the apparatus used to support and release it were also designed and built by Robinson.
-Also in 1912, Robinson took a Curtiss Hydroplane to Europe at Monaco and flew impressively in an aviation meet there.
+Also in 1912, Robinson took a Curtiss Model E seaplane to Europe at Monaco, and flew impressively in an aviation meet there.